-A characteristic feature of the DMC is the connection of the grid phases to the load only through the filter.
-This design is susceptible to changes in grid voltage caused by electrical events, which are propagated to the powered device.
-This publication presents a control method for the QZSDMC converter that would enable the PMSM motor to operate with nominal parameters despite the occurrence of voltage sag in the grid.
-Any duration of the event was assumed here (from single cycles of grid voltage to an infinitely long time).
+to an infinitely long time).
 This allows the proposed solution to be used at the ends of transmission lines, where the quality of the supplied voltage is low, and the line itself introduces a constant voltage drop, making it impossible for traditional servo motors to operate under nominal conditions.
 It can be assumed that such devices are desirable in places where user safety and resistance to external disturbances are important.
 In the actual research, it was decided to prove that the control system with QZSDMC under nominal conditions does not differ from the system with DMC.

 The simulation research was conducted in the Matlab Simulink 2019a environment with the SimPowerSystems library.
 The models were designed to closely replicate real objects as much as possible.
 This was achieved by building converters from transistors, adding measurement noise, signal sampling (the control system operated with a period of 20 kHz), and adding parasitic parameters.
 The two studied systems differed only in the applied converter.
-The algorithms for selecting and calculating vector fill ratios were almost identical, except that in QZSDMC, the ST state was added during the duration of the zero vector.
+The algorithms for selecting and calculating vector duty ratios were almost identical, except that in QZSDMC, the ST state was added during the duration of the zero vector.

-The paper presents one simulation study confirming identical operation of the control systems under normal operating conditions and two studies demonstrating the behavior of the systems during power grid faults.
+The paper presents one simulation study confirming the identical operation of the control systems under normal operating conditions and two studies demonstrating the behavior of the systems during power grid faults.